 We have corporate governance guidelines that address significant corporate governance policies and procedures by which our Board of Directors carries out its responsibilities.
-The guidelines are available for viewing on our website at www.apollo.com under the "Investors, Apollo Global Management, Inc., Governance, Committees & Documents" section.
+The guidelines are available for viewing on our website at ir.apollo.com under the "Governance, Committees & Documents" section.
 We will also provide the guidelines, free of charge, to stockholders who request them.
 Requests should be directed to our Secretary at Apollo Global Management, Inc., 9 West 57th Street, 42nd Floor, New York, New York 10019.